 The Truck Manufacturer or Maintenance Provider

 If a mechanical failure—such as defective brakes, tires, or steering systems—caused the crash, the manufacturer or maintenance company may be at fault.
-Trucking companies are also liable if they failed to conduct routine inspections.
+Trucking companies are also liable if they fail to conduct routine inspections.

 Other Drivers